Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 # I HEART NEW VEGAS: A Fallout: New Vegas Modding Guide
 [_Sigourns Original Guide_](https://github.com/Sigourn/iheartnewvegas)

-Last updated: April 10th, 2022.
+Last updated: April 11th, 2022.

-⚠️ The current fork is... **INCOMPLETE** - DO NOT USE YET.
+⚠️ The current state of the fork is... **In Testing**, it _should_ be good to use.

 ![Banner](https://github.com/Code-Moss/I-Heart-New-Vegas-Mossy-Cut/blob/main/assets/MainBanner.jpg)
 >A personal modlist using Sigourns *"Faboulous New Vegas"* as a base, with some extra mods and setups I use personally.
 NOT FOR FIRST TIME PLAYERS.